RogueRope/SurvivalGuide/how-to-get-in.md

 \(you didn't just skipped all the info to get on this page did you?\)

-{% hint style="info" %}
 Do you have questions or comments?
 If so, mail to [support@roguerope.be](mailto:support@roguerope.be).
-{% endhint %}

 ## Buy a ticket.

 No ticket: no entry.
 Tickets are sold out.
-There's a waiting list here: [https://forms.gle/zhN9XzN3Vq7cSNGP8](https://forms.gle/zhN9XzN3Vq7cSNGP8)

 ## Stay safe.